 And it’s perfect for marketers, too.
 Asking questions on chat requires little effort on a site visitor’s part, and marketing and sales can instantly qualify leads from the inquiries.

 If you’re ready to incorporate chat and/or chatbots on your site, keep reading to learn some tips for SaaS conversion rate success.

 While chat is becoming more common, it has yet to hit the point of banner blindness or the automatic reflex many experience when closing pop-ups.
 And with it means that automated chat messages capture visitors’ attention.

 Your site visitors will be more likely to read your message than ignore it.

 But here’s where SaaS marketers need to proceed with caution.
 Chat isn’t meant to interfere with users’ experiences.
 It’s meant to enhance it.

-Understand what content is blocked by your chat popups, when it’s displayed and where.
-By conducting this extra QA step, you’ll know what chat experiences your site visitors encounter and whether it’s too intrusive, doesn’t stand out enough or hits it right on the mark.
+Understand what content is blocked by your chat popups, when it’s displayed, and where.
+By conducting this extra QA step, you’ll better understand the experience of your site visitors – and whether it’s too intrusive, doesn’t stand out enough or hits it right on the mark.